foundation-go/foundation/ENV.md

 - `FOUNDATION_ENV`: Application (service) environment.
 Default: `development`.
 Possible values: `development`, `production`, `test`.
 - `LOG_LEVEL`: Log level.
 Default: `INFO`.
 - `PORT`: Port to listen on (for server-based running modes).
 Default: `51051`.
+- `SENTRY_DSN`: The DSN for the Sentry service.
+Leave empty to disable Sentry.
+- `REDIS_URL`: The URL of the Redis instance to use for caching or communicating with Redis.
+Leave empty to disable.

 ## Authentication